Erratic points of interest = my personal Google Maps list of interesting spots I’ve found during my travels that you can use.

 How does it work?

-When you click on the button link above you should be able to see my public Google Maps list called “Erratic points of interest”.
-All my saved places should be marked on your world map and you can follow the list to save it and keep it for later (I can’t see who’s following the list if your personal profile is not set to public).
+When you click on one of the button links above you should be able to see my public Google Maps EE lists for each country.
+All my saved places should be marked on your world map and you can follow the list you are interested in to save it and keep it for later (I can’t see who’s following the list if your personal profile is not set to public).
 It will automatically get updated as I add new places.
 It also works offline, so the saved points will be still marked if you download the offline maps of the areas you want to go to.
-I decided to make one long list for the whole world rather than many separate ones, because this way you can just zoom into the area you’re interested and see my saved places in instead of searching for the right list.
 Word of advice though, it works better on mobile than on desktop, because there are still some glitches.

 You can also create your own saved places lists and share them with others by sending them a link, so this new feature is actually quite useful.
 The lists can be either public or private, but be aware that you can’t share the default lists of Starred, Favourite or Want to go places, so you’ll need to create a new normal list.
 More on the lists feature here.